SuluJulianto/password-generator/README.md

 ## Java

 ### Overview
-The Java implementation utilizes the `PasswordGenerator` class, offering both default and parameterized constructors for flexibility.
+The Java implementation revolves around the `PasswordGenerator` class, offering default and parameterized constructors for versatility.
 Passwords can be generated with symbols, without symbols, or with only numbers.
-The password generation involves characters, uppercase letters, digits, and symbols, with shuffling for enhanced randomness.
-Secure randomness is ensured through the `SecureRandom` class.
+The generation process includes characters, uppercase letters, digits, and symbols, with shuffling for increased randomness.
+Secure randomness is achieved through the `SecureRandom` class.

 ### Constructors
 - **Default Constructor:** Sets default counts for characters, uppercase letters, digits, and symbols.
-- **Parameterized Constructor:** Enables users to specify counts during object creation.
+- **Parameterized Constructor:** Allows users to specify counts during object creation.

 ### Methods
-- **generatePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithSymbols():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
 - **generatePasswordWithoutSymbols():** Creates a password without symbols.
 - **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

 ### Demonstration
-The `main` method demonstrates the generator's functionality in various scenarios.
+The `main` method showcases the generator's functionality across various scenarios.

 ## Golang

 ### Overview
-The Golang version embraces functional programming with the `PasswordGenerator` struct.
-It uses the `math/rand` package for randomness.
+The Golang version embraces functional programming with the `PasswordGenerator` struct and uses the `math/rand` package for randomness.

 ### Functions
-- **NewPasswordGenerator():** Creates a `PasswordGenerator` struct with specified counts.
+- **createPasswordGeneratorWithSymbols():** Creates a `PasswordGenerator` struct with specified counts for symbols.
+- **generatePasswordWithoutSymbols():** Generates a password without symbols.
-- **GeneratePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

 ### Demonstration
 Examples in the main code block showcase the functional programming style in Golang.

-Feel free to copy and paste these detailed explanations into your README.md file for a comprehensive overview of the password generator in various programming languages, categorized by password types.
+Feel free to copy and paste these detailed explanations into your README.md file for a comprehensive overview of the password generator in various programming languages, categorized by different password types.